defeat the enemy, strongholds and spiritual warfare

 What Does Hilary Hendershott Do Now?

-Hilary: I share this part so people know my transformation is real: I own homes in California and Puerto Rico.
+Hilary: I share this part so people know my fundamental transformation: I own homes in California and Puerto Rico.
 My account balances are such that I could retire right now.
-I work because I want to not because I have to.
+I work because I want to, not because I have to.

-No matter how money has gone for you, you can have an abundance in your future.
+No matter how much money has gone for you, you can have an abundance in the future.
 I’m living proof.
 It gives me a purpose because so many struggle with money.
-My intention is to shorten your learning curve.
+I intend to shorten your learning curve.

 I only sell my advice; I don’t sell any products.
-That’s important because the advice your financial advisor is giving you lines your pocket, not hers.
+That’s important because your financial advisor’s advice lines your pocket, not hers.

 We also have a Fractional CFO offer for business owners.
 We are Profit First certified professionals.
-It’s a year-long container where we engage neuroplasticity to change your money mind while teaching you everything you need to know about how to manage money.
+It’s a year-long container where we engage neuroplasticity to change your money mind while teaching you everything you need to know about managing money.

-Lastly, we have a low-cost money coaching offer; live money coaching to talk through these things.
+Lastly, we have a low-cost money coaching offer; live money coaching to discuss these things.

 Understanding the Financial Basics

 Stef: Amazing!
-My listeners come with the heart to start a new business.
-Or, they are new in their business.
-They have just started or are about to start their podcast, and I teach coaching or online courses as a way to monetize the show.
+My listeners come with the heart to start a new business or are new.
+They have just started or are about to start their podcast, and I teach coaching or online courses to monetize the show.

-What I find is that they’re most confused about the financial basics.
-I want to pick your brain about the basics, so people know it’s really not as hard as it seems.
-I’m going to spitfire these questions at you so you can help us understand the basics.
+I find that they’re most confused about the financial basics.
+I want to hear your thoughts about the basics so people know it’s not as complicated as it seems.
+I will spitfire these questions at you so you can help us understand the basics.

 Financial Basics #1: Getting Started